vipra-uwf/VIPRA/docs/pages/getting_started/setup.md

 make release mpi=on
 ```

 > !!!
-IMPORTANT NOTE: currently only [openMPI](https://www.open-mpi.org/) is known to work, this will be fixed in the future
+IMPORTANT NOTE: make sure that the version of MPI you are compiling with matches the version you run the simulation with.

 ---